 - Register for an International Student Identity Card (mandatory for students studying

 This card allows you to prove your student status worldwide and gain access to discounts and benefits in over 125,000 locations.
 Visit the new ISIC webpage to order your ISIC online, and be sure to list Texas Tech as your university.
 Delivery takes approximately three or four weeks, and the cost is $28.
 Free standard shipping is offered via the ISIC portal: www.myisic.com/orders/store.

 - Apply for scholarships!

 Check out our Scholarships webpage for details.
-If you are planning to use financial aid during the term that you will be abroad, you have the option of meeting with the Study Abroad Financial Aid Advisor.
+If you are planning to use federal Financial Aid during the term that you will be abroad, you have the option of meeting with the Study Abroad Financial Aid Advisor.
 Visit our Financial Aid webpage for instructions to make this appointment.

 - Complete student visa application and other immigration requirements, if applicable.

 Depending on your citizenship, travel destination(s), and the length of your study abroad program, you may need to apply for a student visa.
 This process will vary greatly depending on the three aforementioned variables, so it is imperative that you carefully research the steps you must take to obtain your visa successfully and in time for your date of departure.
 Note that it is your responsibility to research immigration requirements and submit your student visa application.
 Your Study Abroad Advisor can assist you with the application process.